schrum2/EvoCraft-SCOPE/README.md

 ### 3. Recommendations
 If you run `python main.py --help`, then you will be able to see all of the available command line parameters that can be changed when running `main.py`.

 <!--- RECONSIDER IMAGE HERE. -->
 ![help in cmd](https://user-images.githubusercontent.com/100097809/171904819-f48e61f5-7746-47da-b94f-db2d100d32bc.png)

 There are also batch files that you can run.
 These batch files are in the directory `batch` and execute the `main.py` script in combination with some commonly used command line parameter sets.
 You can run a batch file by:
 1. Opening a command prompt in the directory `batch`.
-2. Tpye in the apporpriate name of the batch file you want to run (or press tab to look for a batch file that interests you).
+2. Type in the apporpriate name of the batch file you want to run (or press tab to look for a batch file that interests you).
 3. Include a space followed by any digit within the range of 0-100.
 This value will be the random seed for the world and is required for the batch files to run.
 <!--- CHECK AGAIN IF THE RANGE OF RANDOM SEEDS IS 0-100 AND IF THAT IS INCLUSIVE/EXCLUSIVE -->